open-component-model/ocm-spec/GOVERNANCE.md

 ## 2. Decision Making

 **2.1.
 Consensus-Based Decision Making.** Working Groups make decisions through a consensus process ("Approval" or "Approved").
 While the agreement of all Participants is preferred, it is not required for consensus.
-Rather, the Maintainer will determine consensus based on their good faith consideration of a number of factors, including the dominant view of the Working Group Participants and the nature of support and objections.
-The Maintainer will document evidence of consensus in accordance with these requirements.
+Rather, the Maintainers will determine consensus based on their good faith consideration of a number of factors, including the dominant view of the Working Group Participants and the nature of support and objections.
+The Maintainers will document evidence of consensus in accordance with these requirements.

 **2.2.
-Appeal Process.** Decisions may be appealed via a pull request or an issue, and that appeal will be considered by the Maintainer in good faith, who will respond in writing within a reasonable time.
+Appeal Process.** Decisions may be appealed via a pull request or an issue, and that appeal will be considered by the Maintainers in good faith, who will respond in writing within a reasonable time.
 If the appeal cannot be resolved within the Working Group, it may be escalated to the TSC.

 ## 3. Ways of Working